1. Overview of MET

 Ensemble-Stat is a hybrid tool that provides based post-processing capability of the ensemble members as well as computing measures of ensemble characteristics.
 Basic post-processing capability includes computing the ensemble mean, min, max, standard deviation, and ensemble relative frequency or probability.
 These fields can then be used in other MET tools for additional evaluation.
+Note however that the Gen-Ens-Prod tool also performs ensemble product generation, and this functionality will be removed from Ensemble-Stat in future versions.
 The ensemble characteristics include computation of rank and probability integral transform (PIT) histograms, the end-points for receiver operator curve (ROC) and reliability diagrams, and ranked probabilities scores (RPS) and the continuous version (CRPS).

 The MODE (Method for Object-based Diagnostic Evaluation) tool also uses gridded fields as observational datasets.
 However, unlike the Grid-Stat tool, which applies traditional forecast verification techniques, MODE applies the object-based spatial verification technique described in Davis et al. (2006a,b) and Brown et al. (2007).
 This technique was developed in response to the “double penalty” problem in forecast verification.
 A forecast missed by even a small distance is effectively penalized twice by standard categorical verification scores: once for missing the event and a second time for producing a false alarm of the event elsewhere.
 As an alternative, MODE defines objects in both the forecast and observation fields.
 The objects in the forecast and observation fields are then matched and compared to one another.
 Applying this technique also provides diagnostic verification information that is difficult or even impossible to obtain using traditional verification measures.
 For example, the MODE tool can provide information about errors in location, size, and intensity.